jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi/README.md

 ### YANGSuite with the gNMI secure server on port 9339

 The YANGSuite HTML5 GUI based tooling is used to visually interact with the gNMI API.
-Refer to the NETCONF/YANG module for details of YANGSuite workflows.
+Refer to the Module 3 - NETCONF + YANG for details of YANGSuite workflows.
 Access YANGSuite from the web browser in the pod envrionment.

 The Device Profile for the C9300 in YANGSuite has already been created, and the **Edit Device** button can be selected to confirm that gNMI is enabled and with which settings.
 The **Capabilities** button will establish a connection and return the supported YANG data models.